web3/web3.js/docs/docs/guides/web3_providers_guide/index.md

 }
 ```

-And, the `reconnectOptions` parameter can be given regarding auto-reconnecting, delay and max tries attempts.
+And, the third parameter is called `reconnectOptions` that is of the type `ReconnectOptions`.
+It can be given to control: auto-reconnecting, delay and max tries attempts.
 And here its type:

 ```ts
 // this is the same options interface used for both WebSocketProvider and IpcProvider